 The pattern itself is very easy to do and definitely one that a person new to crocheting could follow.
 I’ve also provided the pattern with two different edges.
 My personal preference is to end it with a backwards single crochet, but a single crochet in each stitch and row will also work.

 If you are new to crocheting, I’ve included links to points in the video to help you with specific rows and stitches.
 If you’d like to watch the video from the beginning you can use this link: Crochet a Dishcloth or you can scroll down to watch the video from this page.
-If you’d like to download the FREE pattern, you can download my website: Crochet a Dishcloth.
+If you’d like to download the ad free version of this crochet pattern, you can download it for a small fee/donation from my website: Crochet a Dishcloth.

 To help you with some of the more tricky parts, all the rows (and a few of the stitches) are clickable links that will take you to the correct point in the video that demonstrates exactly how to do it.
 The links will take you off this site and on to YouTube.
 If you want to watch the video here, scroll to the bottom of the page to view it.